What is audio description?

 AD is an additional narration that succinctly paints an image of transitions, movements, gestures, props, settings, costumes and scenery woven between the dialogues.

 Vision Australia has been providing audio description services for 30 years across the entire arts and entertainment industry.
 Learn more about how we work and hear from National Coordinator of Audio Description Michael Ward.
-Watch the video below to see the many different ways the Vision Australia audio description team make content more accessible to people who are blind or have low vision.

 At the theatre